sn3p/utstats/README.md

 2. Installing the Web stuff (full install and update)
 3. Importing Logs

+#### Troubleshooting:

+If you're having trouble running UTStats please check the [Troubleshooting](https://github.com/sn3p/utstats/wiki/Troubleshooting) in the Wiki.
+Found an bug?
+Please report is by creating an [issue](https://github.com/sn3p/utstats/issues).

 ## 1. UTStats Actor Installation

 From the System folder in the zip file, copy to your UTServer\System folder the